kubernetes/enhancements/keps/sig-instrumentation/383-new-event-api-ga-graduation/README.md

 * **How does this feature react if the API server and/or etcd is unavailable?**

-  The Events will be dropped if API server or etcd is unavailable,
+  The Events will be dropped if API server or etcd is unavailable.

 * **What are other known failure modes?**